GroundOne/metabuild/contracts/near/QUESTIONS.md

 **Token Transfer**

 - how to transfer NEAR in the contract?
+  - `this.transfer(receiver, amount)`??

 **Testing**

 - Is it possible to get the environment infos inside the ava integration tests (maybe from near-workspaces?)

 - advance time in js tests?

-- changing tests to TS, node consumption explodes
+Other option to test that time has passed (`presale` / `sale` states i n contract)

 - how to check balances in testing (where to find the functions?)
+-
+- changing tests to TS, node process consumption explodes

 **Randomization**